TMS Ep581: Pandemic-preparedness, internet growth, markets, 10,000-yr clock

 Let us now turn our gaze to financial markets.
 The Reserve Bank of India’s policy outcome today could move rate-sensitive stocks across banks, financials, auto, and real-estate pockets as most analysts expect the central bank to maintain a status quo on rates.
 The eventual rate cuts next year, they believe, could lead to positive moves for these pockets.
 So, how should you position these stocks in your portfolio?

 Well, time will clear the air on RBI’s next move.
 And how markets will react to it.
 Moving on, Amazon founder and the world’s third richest man, Jeff Bezos, is trying to turn back the hands of time.
 In this era of technology, he is building a giant clock in the hills of Texas which will keep time for the next 10,000 years.
 Yes, you heard it right.
-Listen to this episode of the podcast to know more.
+Find out more about this ambitious project in this episode of the podcast.